Teacher in Charge: R. Short.

 Recommended Prior LearningHEA1 with at least 10 credits gained OR direct entry into Level 2 with HOD discussion.

-Level 2 Health Education leads into NCEA Level 3 and on to Tertiary Education.
+Level 2 Health Education provides a strong foundation for further study at Level 3 and into tertiary education.
 It is also an approved subject for University Entrance.

 Curriculum Statement

-· Analyse personal, interpersonal, and societal factors that influence well-being and make relevant connections between these factors and the concept of the determinants of health.
+Analyse personal, interpersonal, and societal factors that influence well-being, making meaningful connections with the determinants of health

-· Evaluate the relationship between risk factors and protective factors in a range of contexts involving significant life changes.
+Evaluate the interplay between risk and protective factors during significant life changes

-· Evaluate opinions, beliefs, and values that help or harm different groups in society.
+Critically evaluate opinions, beliefs, and values that impact different groups in society

-· Recommend and evaluate health-enhancing strategies that respond to personal, interpersonal, and societal factors influencing well-being in a range of contexts.
+Recommend and assess health-enhancing strategies that address personal, interpersonal, and societal influences

-· Take action in their own community to enhance well-being.
+Take informed action within their community to promote well-being

 Course Expectations

-Take personal responsibility to catch up on missed classes
+Take personal responsibility for catching up on any missed work

 Course Details: